 - Do not listen to anyone that tells you that you will be a millionaire in 6 months. a good solid business takes years to build.
 M.L.M. is not a get rich quick business.
 If you are promised a million dollars in 6 months run do not walk away from them.

 - Be wary of any company that wants you to spend hundreds of dollars a month to keep your membership.
 It’s one thing to buy and use the products but another to have a closet full of “widgets” that you will never use just to remain a member.

 The Bottom Line

 The bottom line is M.L.M. is not a scam but as with other business ventures, you must be very careful and do your research.
 Many people who try this type of business will fail.
-It could be because of faulty or inferior products, a large quantity of product to buy monthly, or the company goes out of business.
+It could be because of faulty or inferior products, a large number of products to buy monthly, or the company goes out of business.
 The biggest reason people fail though is themselves.
 They believe they will become a millionaire and travel the world within 6 months.
 When this does not happen they quit.
 They also think it will happen with no work done on their part.
 Make sure you research the company you will join.

 The best part of these types of businesses is that they are location independent and can be done from anywhere.
 If the idea of having your own business and you’re willing to put in the hard work, give it a try.
 Just remember to do extensive research on any company you are looking into.